A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Introduction

-where $B=2(m+2n)\left(2S_n + k I _p\right)^{-1}-(m+n)\left(S_n+k I_p\right)^{-1}$ and $k$ is a hyperparameter controlling the variance of the prior of $\Sigma$.
+where $B=2(m+2n)\left(2A_n + k' I _p\right)^{-1}-(m+n)\left(A_n+ k' I_p\right)^{-1}$,\;$A_n=(n-2)S_n$ and $ k'$ is a hyperparameter controlling the variance of the prior of $\Sigma$.
 Their proposed test does not require random projection and has been shown to achieve better numerical performance than \cite{zoh2018powerful,chen2010two,srivastava2008test}.
 Additionally, \cite{lee2024bayesian} proposed a maximum pairwise Bayes factor approach by testing the largest difference of the mean vectors, which may have power loss when the difference is dense.

-We propose a Bayesian two-sample hypothesis test based on the Bayes factor for high-dimensional settings where \( p \) is large.
+We propose a two-sample test motivated by a Bayesian formulation and based on the Bayes factor for high-dimensional settings in which $p$ is large.
 In particular, we focus on scenarios in which the multivariate Gaussian distribution exhibits different variances across components, as discussed in \cite{srivastava2008test}.
 Importantly, by following \cite{srivastava2008test} and using only the diagonal elements $D_{S_n}$ in place of the full sample covariance matrix $S_n$, we enhance the reliability and stability of the test in high-dimensional settings, particularly when the sample size is small and consistent estimation of the full covariance structure is infeasible.
-Incorporating full covariance information in such regimes may introduce substantial variability or even lead to singularity, potentially compromising control of type I error and limiting the overall applicability of the test.
-We establish the asymptotic normality of the Bayes factor under the null hypothesis \( H_0 \) and derive the asymptotic power of the test.
+Incorporating full covariance information in such regimes may introduce substantial variability or even lead to singularity, potentially compromising control of type I error and limiting the overall applicability of the test. \tcr{We clarify that the Bayesian formulation in the paper is used as the derivational starting point for identifying a quadratic-form statistic, and the final procedure is then analyzed through the statistics' large-sample properties, see \cite{jiang2022two}, for a similar construction.} We establish the asymptotic normality of the \tcr{resulting} test statistic under the null hypothesis $H_0$ and derive the asymptotic power.
 The proposed test demonstrates stable performance for both sparse and non-sparse differences in mean vectors.
-Notably, by incorporating bias correction coefficients, the proposed test achieves controlled size in small samples, improving upon existing competing tests.
-The proposed test exhibits robust, competitive empirical performance under violation of Gaussianity.
+Notably, by incorporating bias correction coefficients, the proposed test achieves controlled size in small samples, improving upon existing competing tests, including \tcr{the BS, CQ, SD, and PB procedures, utilizing the test statistics defined in \eqref{eq: BS test stat}, \eqref{eq: CQ test statistic}, \eqref{eq: SD test stat}, and \eqref{eq: jiang xu test}, respectively.
+We also include the random-projection-based approach from \cite{zoh2018powerful} as a benchmark, denoted RM hereafter.} The proposed test exhibits robust, competitive empirical performance under violation of Gaussianity.

 The paper is organized as follows.
 In Section~\ref{sec: test stat based on bayes factor}, we present the Bayes factor $\mbox{BF}_{10}$, and derive the null distribution of the Bayes factor and the asymptotic power function.
 Section~\ref{sec: Test statistic} constructs the test statistic based on a component of the Bayes factor and proposes ratio consistent estimators of the unknown quantities in the test statistic.
 Further, we propose correction coefficients to adjust the proposed test statistic for small samples in Section~\ref{small sample correction}; such a correction is important to guarantee a controlled empirical size of the test.
 In Section \ref{sec: numerical}, we carry out a simulation study to assess the performance of the proposed test.
 In Section \ref{sec: real data analysis}, we utilize the proposed test to analyze a real dataset.
 In Section \ref{sec:conc}, we give some discussions about this article.